Your Mindset and Personality at Work

 While diversity has become a priority to businesses in recent years,

 there is one type of diversity often overlooked: diversity of personality.
-A difference of perspective and personality within a team can, at first glance, appear to be a roadblock --- something we wish to remove to keep going.
+A difference of perspective and personality within a team can, at first glance, appears to be a roadblock --- something we wish to remove to keep going.
 However, according to Forbes, cognitive diversity is actually what drives innovation and accelerates the velocity of success.

 From an organizational standpoint, it's important to accept that conflict is inevitable.
 No matter how similar individuals may be, concrete and insistent mindsets are still challenged in social settings, causing unavoidable friction.
 Individuals must learn to explore the difference between their own perceptions and the others around them.
 When we make room for new views, we avoid allowing conflict to turn into team dysfunction.
 But this is easier said than done.